WTFAcademy/WTF-Ethers/en/22_ReadAnyData/readme.md

   - web
 ---

 # WTF Ethers: 22.
-Reading Arbitrary Data
+Read Any Data

 I've been revisiting `ethers.js` recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.